Strep A cases in your area as hundreds of infections reported across UK

 Parents have been warned to be on the lookout for symptoms after a rise in infections caused by the Strep A bacteria.

-At least eight children have died with an invasive form of the bacteria in recent weeks, while cases of scarlet fever, which is caused by Strep A infection, have skyrocketed.
+At least nine children have died with an invasive form of the bacteria in recent weeks, while cases of scarlet fever, which is caused by Strep A infection, have skyrocketed.

 Concern has been raised as cases are higher than usual for the time of year.